-Accordingly, we propose that the Disciplinary Rules in the New York Code of Professional Responsibility be amended to add to DR 3-101 (which currently has two paragraphs, lettered A and B) the following additional paragraphs:

-- C. A lawyer who is not admitted to practice in this state shall not: - (1) except as authorized by these Rules or other law, establish an office or other systematic and continuous presence in this state for the practice of law; or - (2) hold out to the public or otherwise represent that the lawyer is admitted to practice law in this state. - D. A lawyer admitted in another United States jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services not in violation of DR 3-101(C) in this state that: - (1) are undertaken in association with a lawyer who is admitted to practice in this state and who actively participates in the matter; - (2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized; - (3) are in or reasonably related to a pending or potential arbitration, mediation, or other alternative dispute resolution proceeding in this or another jurisdiction, if the services arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or - (4) are not within DR 3-101(D)(2) or (3) and arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice. - E. A lawyer admitted in another United States jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services in this state that: - (1) are provided to the lawyer's employer or its organizational affiliates and are not services for which the forum requires pro hac vice admission; or - (2) are services that the lawyer is authorized to provide by federal law or other law of this state.
+- I. Amend the Disciplinary Rules in the New York Code of Professional Responsibility to add to DR3-101 the following paragraphs: - C. A lawyer who is not admitted to practice in this state shall not: - (1) establish an office or other systematic and continuous presence in this state for the practice of law; or - (2) hold out to the public or otherwise represent that the lawyer is admitted to practice law in this state. - D. A lawyer admitted in another United States jurisdiction, and not disbarred or suspended from practice in any jurisdiction, may provide legal services not in violation of DR 3-101(C) in this state that: - (1) are undertaken in association with a lawyer who is admitted to practice in this state and who actively participates in the matter; - (2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized; - (3) are in or reasonably related to a pending or potential arbitration, mediation, or other alternative dispute resolution proceeding in this or another jurisdiction, if the services arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or - (4) are not in or reasonably related to a proceeding described in DR 3-101(D)(2) or (3) and arise out of or are reasonably related to the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice.